se-edu/learningresources/contents/testing/writing-integration-test.md

 #### [Incremental testing approach](https://www.quora.com/What-is-incremental-testing-in-software):

-This approach involves integrating two or more logically related modules.
-The other related modules are added and tested for proper functioning.
-Repeat these steps until all components are joined and tested successfully.
+This approach involves integrating two or more logically related components.
+The other related components are added and tested for proper functioning.
+Repeat these steps until all the components are joined and tested successfully.

 It is usually preferred with any bigger applications with more than 10 different components.
 It is further split into the 3 approaches shown below.